satya-ssmr/Dunnhumby_Project/README.md

 # **Dunnhumby Retail Data Analytics Project:**

 ### **Overview:**

-I am working on a data analysis project involving comprehensive datasets from Tesco, one of the UK's largest retail chains Dunnhumby is Tesco's Media and insight platform, famous for helping tesco establish Clubcard.
+    I am working on a data analysis project involving comprehensive datasets from Tesco, one of the UK's largest retail chains.
+Dunnhumby is Tesco's Media and insight platform, famous for helping tesco establish Clubcard.
     I am working with eight large datasets, some featuring over 2 million rows, to uncover insights into Tesco's operations and customer behavior.

+## Notebook Breakdown
+    I have divided the Project into 2 parts.

+    Part 1: The initial exploratory analysis will be performed on all the datasets one by one and then merging datasets together and uncovering the relations among multiple variables.

+             Jupyter Notebook: transaction_data_analysis.ipynb

+    Part 2: Perform predictive analytics to understand the effectiveness of the marketing campaigns based on the coupon usage and other variables, evaluate model and generate forecast

-### **Project Scope:**
+## **Project Scope:**

 ###### **Data Exploration:**